juliakostin/juliakostin.github.io/README.txt

-This website was based on the template Read Only by HTML5 UP, made available on html5up.net by @ajlkn.
+I made this website based on the template Read Only by HTML5 UP, made available on html5up.net by @ajlkn.
 It is free for personal and commercial use under the CCA 3.0 license (html5up.net/license)